 |EDUC 489||Teaching Students of Diverse Backgrounds||3|

-BIOL 189 is only required for first-time, first-year students - A first-time, first-year student who has not yet completed a college course as a college student.
-Students that are not first-year students that either transfer into the university or change their major are not required to take BIOL 189.
+BIOL 189 is only required for first-time, first-year students--A first-time, first-year student is defined as a student who has not yet completed a college course as a college student.
+Students that are not first-time, first-year students that either transfer into the university or change their major are not required to take BIOL 189.

 Degree Requirements and Notes